dekuNukem/traffic-cone-film-scanning/README.md

 #### But what about newton rings???????

-We scan with emulsion/matte/curled side up, it helps a lot.
+We scan with emulsion/matte/curled side up, helps a lot.

 I suggest starting with cheap plain glass, you can always upgrade to ANR glass down the line.